 From the Admin Menu, go to External Learning Tools:

-- Secret: Copy and paste from the Shared Secret field from the credentials you generated in Step 1
+- Copy and paste from the Shared Secret field from the credentials you generated in step 1

-- In the Key field, copy and paste the Consumer Key field from the credentials you generated in Step 1
+- Paste the Consumer Key from the credentials you generated in step 1

-- The Name and Description can be anything, but should be sensible (i.e., “Hypothesis” and “Collaborative annotation tool”)
+- Can be anything, but should be sensible (i.e., “Hypothesis” and “Collaborative annotation tool”)

-- The Contact Email can be any working email address that belongs to a D2L administrator
+- Enter any working email address that belongs to a D2L administrator

 Under Visibility check the box for Allow users to use this tool provider: